WHAT SERVICES DOES PEARSON STRATEGY PROVIDE?

-We are open to accommodating your billing preferences but most of our clients prefer to be invoiced for all delivered services at the end of each month.
+We are open to accommodating your billing preferences, but most of our clients prefer to be invoiced for all delivered services at the end of each month.
 We reserve the right to request a 50% deposit before starting larger projects.

 A patent family is a collection of related patent applications and granted patent publications (if any exist).
 Each publication is a single document issued by the patent authority of a particular country (in the US, this would be the USPTO).
-For example, if you know a granted patent exists, you would anticipate that the patent application that resulted in that granted patent would be highly related and, therefore, both the patent application and granted patent would be part of the same patent family.
+For example, if you know a granted patent exists, you would anticipate that the application that resulted in that granted patent would be highly related; therefore, both the patent application and granted patent would be part of the same patent family.

-There are numerous locations to obtain copyrighted papers and many are likely to show up from an internet search of the title.
+There are numerous locations to obtain copyrighted papers, and many are likely to show up from an internet search of the title.
 Additional sources may include the technical societies you belong to or the British Library.

-Yes, let us know if you need a specific paper and we’ll purchase it and send it to you with your report for the cost of the paper and a reasonable handling fee (both fees will be included in your upcoming invoice).
+Yes, let us know if you need a specific paper, and we’ll purchase it and send it to you with your report for the cost of the paper and a reasonable handling fee (both fees will be included in your upcoming invoice).

-The U.S. Patent and Trademark Office does not currently support PDF downloads but there are many places to download PDF formatted files for patent applications and granted patents including Espacenet.
+The U.S. Patent and Trademark Office does not currently support PDF downloads, but there are many places to download PDF formatted files for patent applications and granted patents, including Espacenet.

-Let us know your needs and we’ll send you PDFs.
+Let us know your needs, and we’ll send you PDFs.
 Additionally, we’ll do OCR (Object Character Recognition) on every file so that you can search for text within the file.

-We provide direction by vetting those ideas to ensure that you only act on ideas that meet your profit goals and business strategy.
+We provide direction by vetting those ideas to ensure you only act on ideas that meet your profit goals and business strategy.

-Our effective idea germination considers factors such as patentability, Freedom to Operate research, the risks of emerging/ adjacent/disruptive technologies, the current state of the art and marketability.
+Our effective idea germination considers factors such as patentability, Freedom to Operate research, the risks of emerging/ adjacent/disruptive technologies, the current state of the art, and marketability.